3 weeks earlier

-She tried pressing down on the handle with her shoulder stump, but it turned out it had reached the limits of its usefulness.
-She couldn't get the right leverage, the right angle, or really the right anything.
+She tried pressing down the handle with her shoulder stump, but it turned out it had reached the limits of its usefulness.
+She couldn’t get the right leverage, the right angle, or really the right anything.
 She gave up with a grunt and a sigh and straightened, glaring at the paneled wood.
-She'd like to kick this door.
+She’d like to kick this door.

 And that was when it hit her.
 She could kick this door.
-It would be equivalent to knocking, and most certainly would alert her father.
+It would be equivalent to knocking, and would most certainly alert her father.

 Eeris grinned, hefted her foot, and kicked—hard.

 And rebounded, falling flat on her back.
 The door towered over her.

 Great, she thought.
 Just great.

 “Father!” she cried, past caring who else heard her.
 She needed him.
 “Help!”

 “Eeris!”
 A long beat, and then the door whooshed open, revealing her father, standing tall in the doorway.